comychitz/knowledge/mathematics/README.md

 # mathematics
 *"the Queen of the Sciences" - Carl Friedrich Gauss*

+## why prime numbers are so important
+To mathematicians, prime numbers are equivalent to atoms - they can't be broken down to any smaller piece.
+Other natural numbers that can be broken down, known as *composites*, have been proven to have a *prime factorization*.
+In other words, they can be composed of only prime numbers - this is known as the *Fundamental therem of arithmetic*.

+There are many applications to the use of prime numbers in science and engineering, which is why unlocking the key to producing and/or verifying prime numbers is a very important open problem in the world of mathematics.

+Moreover, prime numbers have also shown to have interesting properties, such as:
+*

 ## why log?
 Why is the *logarithm* function so important and frequently used in engineering?
 Well, there are many answers to that question, but let's try and breakdown why